Anandha Kanneer: Plot

 The story deals with the troubles faced by the honest and upright protagonist, Kalyanaraman Iyer, in solemnizing the arranged marriage of his last daughter.
 Troubles arise not only of Dowry from the prospective in-laws but also his own daughter-in-law breaking their joint family taking away the support of earning elder son considering Kalyanaraman Iyer is retired now.
 To add to his woes, his second son, who just got a job enters into an inter-religion marriage forcing them to ignore him for this would add complications to his own daughter's marriage.
 Above all, the third son is jobless and quick to anger too.
 Trying to navigate through the myriad of complications, Kalyanaraman Iyer sells his kidney for money to solemnize the marriage prompting the broken family to reunite at the hospital bed.

 Production

 The scene where the character Manju gets married was shot at Government film studios.

 Soundtrack

-Soundtrack was composed by Shankar–Ganesh.
+The soundtrack was composed by Shankar–Ganesh.